Akira (manga): Conception

 Kodansha had been repeatedly asking Katsuhiro Otomo to write a series for their new manga magazine Young Magazine for some time, but he was busy with other work for another publisher and turned them down.
 After finishing Kanojo no Omoide...
 (1980) and Farewell to Weapons (1981) for Young Magazine, he started thinking of a new project.
 From the first meeting with the publisher, Akira was to be a short work of about ten chapters "or something like that," so Otomo said he was "really not" expecting it to be a success.
 Otomo had previously created Fireball (1979), a series in which he disregarded accepted manga art styles and established his interest in science fiction as a setting.
-Fireball anticipated a number of plot elements of Akira, with its story of young freedom fighters trying to rescue one of the group's older brother who was being used by the government in psychic experiments, with the older brother eventually unleashing a destructive "fireball" of energy (the story may have drawn inspiration from the Alfred Bester's 1953 novel The Demolished Man).
-Otomo used a science fiction setting again the following year in Domu, which won the Nihon SF Taisho Award and Seiun Award and became a bestseller.
-He then began work on his most ambitious work to date, Akira.
+Fireball anticipated a number of plot elements of Akira, with its story of young freedom fighters trying to rescue one of the group's older brother who was being used by the government in psychic experiments, with the older brother eventually unleashing a destructive "fireball" of energy (the story may have drawn inspiration from Alfred Bester's 1953 novel The Demolished Man).
+Otomo used a science-fiction setting again the following year in Domu, which won the Nihon SF Taisho Award and Seiun Award and became a bestseller.
+He then began his most ambitious work to date, Akira.

 Due to a lack of planning, Otomo had to hastily end Fireball without the finale he wanted and stated, "You could say that Akira was born from the frustration I had about that at the time."
 Not wanting to repeat what happened with that manga, he had the basic plot of Akira outlined from the start in a two-page synopsis and predicted he would finish it in six months.
 However, just like what happened with Domu, new ideas and problems immediately came up and expanded the story gradually as he wrote.
 Mitsuteru Yokoyama's manga series Tetsujin 28-go (1956–1966) had particular influence on Akira, as Otomo wanted to pay homage to the children's manga.
 He explained, "the grand plot for Akira is about an ultimate weapon developed during wartime and found during a more peaceful era.
 So the accidents and story develop around that ultimate weapon.
 If you know, Tetsujin 28-go then this is the same overall plot."
 With Akira, Otomo also wanted to depict the later Showa period, including preparations for the Olympics, the rapid economic growth, and the student protests of the 1960s.
 "I wanted to recreate the assorted elements that built this era and craft an exciting story that would seem believable enough in reality."
 Otomo said that while there had been post-apocalyptic works before, he could not think of one that depicted an apocalypse in the middle of the story and wanted to do that with Akira.
 Mark Schilling reported that Otomo has also cited influence from the 1977 live-action film Star Wars on his series.